AutotwinEU/skg_toyexample/README.md

 Make sure Docker Desktop (or equivalent) has been installed.
 At least, the docker executable should exist.

-Run the following command in a terminal, from the folder where you have cloned the orchestrator repository:
+Run the following command in a terminal, from the folder where you have cloned the skg_toyexample repository:

 `docker build -t skg_toyexamplev3 .`